-It’s being designed by Mark Gregory who worked on Welcome to Yorkshire’s most successful Chelsea garden to date, last year.
+It has been designed by Mark Gregory who worked on Welcome to Yorkshire’s most successful Chelsea garden to date, last year.
 His 2018 Dales inspired garden scooped a Gold Medal, the People’s Choice Award and won the prize for Best Construction.

-This atmospheric garden will evoke the very essence of the county, striking a balance between the industrial and the beautiful, demonstrating that a working lock can also be a place of tranquillity and charm.
+This atmospheric garden evokes the very essence of the county, striking a balance between the industrial and the beautiful, demonstrating that a working lock can also be a place of tranquillity and charm.
 The aim of the garden is to inspire those who see it, to visit Yorkshire and experience the county’s beauty first hand.

 Mark Gregory, Garden Designer, said: